Skip over main navigation

 The scheme will contribute towards the cost of travel to the prison by rail, bus, private motor vehicle, ferry, car hire, taxi and air travel.
 The reimbursement of taxi fares is restricted to certain circumstances – it is best to check with the Help with Prison Visits scheme prior to making any journey by taxi.
 It is important to retain all tickets and receipts relating to the journey as these will need to be provided to the Help with Prison Visits scheme for reimbursement.
 You do not need to obtain receipts for petrol when travelling by private motor vehicle as the cost of making the journey will be paid on a per mile basis based on the total distance between the visitor’s home and the prison.

-If the journey is particularly difficult, significantly long or there is limited public transport you may be eligible to claim for some assistance towards the cost of an overnight stay.
-Other factors will be taken into account when claiming so it is important to check eligibility with the Help with Prison Visits service prior to arranging any accommodation.
+If the journey is particularly difficult or significantly long, or there is limited public transport, you may be eligible to claim assistance towards the cost of an overnight stay.
+Other factors will be taken into account when claiming, so it is important to check eligibility with the Help with Prison Visits service prior to arranging any accommodation.

-The cost of a registered child-minder or breakfast/after school club or similar may be considered if you do not wish to take a qualifying child under the age of 16 to the prison.
+If you do not wish to take a qualifying child under the age of 16 to prison, the cost of a registered child-minder or breakfast/after-school club or similar may be considered.

 How do you apply?

-All qualifying visitors should apply online.
-This is a faster process, and you can add photos of eligibility, receipts, confirmation of visits or rail tickets and get payment within a few days.
+The online application process allows you to upload your income details, receipts and visit confirmation.
+Payment is made into your bank account or cashed at a Post Office.
 If you are struggling to get online, you can use the Digital Assist phone line on 0300 063 2100 for advice on how to navigate the online process.

-As of 9th March 2020, there will be a new ‘payment into bank account’ option for qualifying visitors who claim help with their costs.
-Visitors will be encouraged to use this new payment method which is faster and more secure.
+As of 9 March 2020, there will be a new ‘payment into bank account’ option for qualifying visitors who claim help with their costs.
+Visitors will be encouraged to use this faster and more secure payment method.
 The existing cash voucher payment option will remain for a limited time but will eventually be phased out.

 Is there any financial assistance available for those wanting to visit a young prisoner in custody?